FedEx is upgrading its tech for a holiday season in pandemic times

 Flying delivery drones can face neighbor-acceptance issues that much quieter wheeled delivery robots don’t.
 At a presentation at a Virginia Tech office in Arlington, VA, in January, Mid-Atlantic Aviation Partnership director Mark Blanks noted that, saying “If the public doesn’t want it, it’s going to go away.”

 But that was before we had any hint of how bad the pandemic could get.
-Now, as FedEx’s Young put it during the webcast, “autonomous delivery is the preferred mode of delivery.”
+Now, as FedEx’s Yeung put it during the webcast, “autonomous delivery is the preferred mode of delivery.”

 You may, however, wait quite a few years before a FedEx delivery drone pauses over your yard to disgorge something that absolutely, positively has to be there by this afternoon.